Jermaine Johnson (politician)

-Early life
+Early life and education

 Johnson was born on July 4, 1985, in Los Angeles, California.
 He grew up during the crack epidemic and his family struggled with homelessness, living in and out of motels following home evictions.
 His father spent time in prison and his brother was in the military.
 Johnson's face was scarred when he was pistol-whipped as a teenager.

+Johnson earned a Bachelor of Arts from the College of Charleston in 2008, a Master of Science in Management from Strayer University in 2014, and a Doctorate of Business Administration and Organizational Leadership from Northcentral University in 2018.

 Athletic career

 Amateur career

 Johnson's Amateur Athletic Union coach helped him get into prep schools by playing basketball.
 Johnson attended seven high schools while growing up, including Trinity-Pawling School and Redemption Christian Academy.
 He eventually attended and graduated from the Winchendon School.

 In high school, Johnson received interest from the College of Charleston and Long Beach State for basketball.
 He committed to the College of Charleston.
 Three months into his redshirt freshman season, Johnson got into an altercation with his teammate Jeff Horowitz.
-Johnson intended to transfer to Long Beach State, but ended up staying at Charleston College.
+Johnson intended to transfer to Long Beach State, but ended up staying at CofC.

 In 2008, Johnson scored the first points in the TD Arena for the Cougars.

 Johnson served as Charleston's captain during his senior year.
 He finished his career as one of only four players in school history with at least 1,100 points and 850 rebounds.

 Professional career

-Johnson was drafted by the Reno Bighorns in the 6th round of the NBA Development Draft.
+The Reno Bighorns selected Johnson in the sixth round of the NBA Development Draft.
 He was released from the team after one year.
 He trained with James Harden and Amar'e Stoudemire during summer workouts in Los Angeles.

-Johnson played more than six years, professionally overseas including in France, Mexico, Hungary and Canada.
+Johnson played more than six years professionally overseas, including in France, Mexico, Hungary and Canada.
 He starred during his time in the Mexican Basketball League where he averaged 21 points and 8 rebounds per game.

 Political career

-Johnson is the founder and CEO of the New Economic Beginnings Foundation, which helps educate and find employment for opportunities for troubled youth and veterans.
+Johnson is the founder and CEO of the New Economic Beginnings Foundation, which helps educate and find employment opportunities for troubled youth and veterans.

-Currently, Johnson serves as the 3rd Vice Chair of the Richland County Democratic Party, Richland County Recreation Commissioner, Vice Chair of the Young Democrats of the Central Midlands and Minority Caucus Chair of the Young Democrats of South Carolina.
+Johnson has served as the 3rd Vice Chair of the Richland County Democratic Party, as a Richland County Recreation Commissioner, Vice Chair of the Young Democrats of the Central Midlands and Minority Caucus Chair of the Young Democrats of South Carolina.

 Johnson served as the South Carolina Campaign Chair for Andrew Yang's 2020 presidential campaign.